Kidney transplant risks and complications

 When a kidney – or any other body tissue – is transplanted from a donor to a recipient, the recipient’s body recognises it as ‘foreign’ and tries to reject or destroy it.
 This happens because of the immune system, which protects the body against disease and infection.
 Parts of the immune system can find, and destroy, foreign things, such as germs or other people’s cells, which are the tiny living parts of the body.
 This is called rejection, and is the major complication of kidney transplantation.

-To reduce this risk, your child’s transplant team will have tried to find a close match between your child and the donor, and your child will take a combination of medicines that is right for him or her.
+To reduce this risk, your child’s transplant team will have tried to find a close match between your child and the donor, and your child will take a combination of medicines that is right for them.
 If children forget or choose not to take the anti-rejection medicines, their bodies are likely to reject the transplanted kidney.
-Adolescents or teenagers have the highest rates of kidney transplant loss of all age groups (including adults) – this is thought to be due to not taking the medicines as prescribed.
+Teenagers have the highest rates of kidney transplant loss of all age groups (including adults) – this is thought to be due to not taking the medicines as prescribed.

 Rejection may be sudden (acute) – there may be one or more episodes, or it may occur over a longer period of time.